wwangbl/report-generator/README.md

 You also need to install wkhtmltopdf which is an open source tool that pdfkit uses under the hood:

-For Ubuntu/Debian: sudo apt-get install wkhtmltopdf For Windows and other systems, download a packaged installer at wkhtmltopdf's downloads page ↗
+For Ubuntu/Debian: sudo apt-get install wkhtmltopdf

+For Windows and other systems, download a packaged installer at wkhtmltopdf's downloads page: https://wkhtmltopdf.org/downloads.html